jorishr/datastructures/graphs/graphs.md

 The maximum number of edges depends on the type of graph.
 The minimum number of edges is always 0, as we can have a graph with only vertices and no connections or edges.

-If we exclude multi-edges and self-loops the maximum number of edges wiil be:
+If we exclude multi-edges and self-loops the maximum number of edges will be:
 - directed graph with n = |V|:      n(n - 1)

 From each vertex an edge can connect to all other vertices (n - 1).